training program requirements & deliverables

 Registrars must successfully complete the following requirements throughout their Training Program to be eligible for admission to Fellowship:

-- A minimum of 4 years full-time clinical experience in an approved (accredited) Training Practice
+- A minimum of 4 years full-time (or Part time equivalent) clinical experience in an accredited Training Practice.

 - A minimum of 36hrs per week must be spent in clinical practice